comune-lang/comune/README.md

 ### linux

 ditto, just make sure you've got Rust and LLVM 12 set up properly and you oughta be fine.

+## documentation

+the comune documentation is built with mdBook, and it is not even remotely presentable right now. frankly i'm mostly using it as a way of keeping notes about design ideas so please don't take any of it as definitive or factual right now